AlexisBogroff/CheatSheets/PythonPackaging.md

 python setup.py build
 ```

-## Install the package:
+## Install the package

-Static mode: if you modify the package, you need to reinstall.
+Static mode: if you modify the package, you need to reinstall
 ``` python
 python setup.py install
 ```